dokababa/kaggle-competitions/README.md

 ## About me

 Data science is an art, and here I am trying to be an artist.
+Lowkey miserable at it but I keep trying!

 My kaggle account: https://www.kaggle.com/dokababaa